 Meet Jon Spillane

-A graduate of Boston Latin School and Boston College, Jon spent several years working in multi-residential real estate sales and financing.
+A graduate of Boston Latin School, Boston College, and Suffolk Law School Jon spent several years working in multi-residential real estate sales and financing.
 After time in the private sector and recognizing the housing crisis occurring in the city, Jon decided to combine his private sector experience with his passion for public service and joined Boston’s Department of Neighborhood Development (DND).
 At DND, he was part of a team that leveraged city resources – NHT grants, HUD funding, city-owned parcels, and inclusionary zoning requirements – to build more affordable housing.
 While at DND, Jon managed the planning, preservation, financing, and development of over 1,000 affordable housing units across the City.
 He was able to see firsthand the impact affordable housing can have on an individual, a family, and a community.
 From organizing and running community meetings, underwriting financial spreadsheets, to presenting before city boards and commissions, Jon knows the city’s housing process and what needs to be improved.

 Most recently, Jon saw the opportunity to continue his work on housing and other challenges in the community by joining the staff of Boston City Councilor, Kenzie Bok.
 As the Director of Budget for the Chair of Ways and Means and Director of Neighborhood Services, Jon helped manage one of the toughest city budgets in recent memory and contributed to policy discussions that resulted in new ordinances.
 Jon also worked as an advocate for people directly affected by COVID-19, connecting tenants to rent relief and small businesses to Boston’s Office of Economic Development.